bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   ansible all -m ping

-Also, it is possible to gather **facts**.
+It is possible to gather **facts**.
 Facts are dynamic variables, accessible only when Ansible is running on the target.
-Facts provides live information about the target: it's running kernel, it's Linux distribution, network or cpu information, etc.
+Facts provide live information about the target: its running kernel, its Linux distribution, network or cpu information, etc.

 .. code-block:: bash

   ansible -m setup --tree /dev/shm/ management1

-Then, open file /dev/shm/management1 to check its content and the result of facts gathering.
+Then, open the file /dev/shm/management1 to check its content and the result of facts gathering.

 ansible-inventory
 -----------------

-Ansible inventory command is extremely useful and will be massively used on this documentation.
+The **ansible-inventory** command is extremely useful and will be massively used in this documentation.

 This command allows to gather information from your inventory and check the